issaceee/isaac-vault/Readings/Texts/Paper 1/@wattFirstParagraphAmbassadors1960.md

 # Notes
 %% begin notes %%

+250 word summary:

+What does Watt notice about the passage?
+How does he build out from local observations about the passage to some larger point?
+What is this larger point?
+Why does Watt think this passage is so significant?
+Why does he pick the passage that he does?
+Could he do the same analysis on any passage in James's novel?
+How many times did Watt need to read this passage before he could understand its larger significance?

 500-Word Summary:

  Watt's introduction highlights the various strengths and weaknesses of literary analyses techniques over the decades from various cultures and regions.
 Mainly, he underscores the contrast between close reading (Practical Criticism - Anglo-Americans) and context reading (<i>explication de texte - </i>French).
 He also highlights gaps, mainly that the former misses the mark with understanding historical nuance and mainly applies to rich verses, whereas the latter resembles "a sort of bayonet drill" [@wattFirstParagraphAmbassadors1960: 250] , which highlights the inability of the technique to truly understand the depth of a text if one merely looks at its external factors.
 He then highlights various other developments such as the German's attempt at philology which ultimately lead to the technique of stylistics – an attempt at using linguistics to critically analyse a literary text.
 All in all, Watt expounds that no one technique is truly able to capture the heart of a text, foregrounding that his analysis is a amalgamation of the various techniques raised thus far, looking at the text through both a micro and macro lens.
 (I - "low as syntax"; II - "high as ideas"; III - "total literary structure") [@wattFirstParagraphAmbassadors1960: 253]